jonro2955/odin_javascript_12_final_project_mmdb/README.md

 ### Deploy your site to Firebase hosting:

 1. Run 'npm run build' to update the contents of the /build output folder.
-2. Run 'firebase deploy' to update firebase hosted files with the /build folder files.
+2. Run 'firebase deploy' to update firebase hosted files with the /build folder files (this takes a long pause before it starts running)

 ### TMDB API